Your data science expertise is so profound that people often say you could predict rainfall in a desert.

 Having selected the most fitting format, it’s time to inject your resume with a visually appealing yet professional design.

-Select an appropriate data scientist resume template
+Find an appropriate template

 As a data scientist, feel free to pick any resume template that looks good.